-The conditions you are going to encounter during your trip determine the nature of the camping gear required.
+The conditions we are going to encounter during our trip determine the weight and nature of the camping gear required.
 We must have the gear required for the overall conditions and the specific situation.
-This starts with understanding the range of conditions you can experience for the length of time you are on the trail.
+This starts with understanding the range of conditions we can experience for the length of time you are on the trail.
 We must know, at least have a pretty good idea, of what we are getting into.